 The villagers quietly held a memorial for Jason, then returned to their lives.
 The scorched meadow was reseeded.
 Dr. Johnson built a safer still for the town apothecary.
 Children played in the fields again.

 Have you known anyone who sticks with a theory no matter how much evidence there is to the contrary?
 It’s human nature to resist change, especially when it comes to long-held beliefs.
 It’s even more difficult when they have a personal stake, or what some call “skin in the game”.
-It will become an unquestioned assumption, and if something doesn’t fit, they will elaborate, add, and bend the theory to accommodate.
+It will become an unquestioned assumption.
+If something doesn’t fit, they will augment and bend the theory to accommodate it.
 This has occurred repeatedly with the accepted theory in the secular scientific community regarding the origin of the universe, the Big Bang Theory.

 Comments